navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

   mongo
 ```

-This starts a Docker container that runs the `mongod` process, and it listens the default MongoDB port `27017`.
+This starts a Docker container that runs the `mongod` process and listens the default MongoDB port `27017`.
 By default MongoDB uses the `test` database and only accepts connections from `localhost` without authentication.

 ### The Docker run command